-Breaking up the second number is a mental math strategy for addition.
+Breaking apart an addend is a mental math strategy for addition.
 Some students may find this method more efficient than left-to-right addition.

-This strategy involves breaking up the second number in an equation into more manageable parts.
+This strategy involves breaking up one addend in an equation into more manageable parts.
 Like many other mental math strategies, this strategy encourages students to think flexibly and to manipulate numbers in different ways.
 This is the big goal of mental math!

-As you look at the examples given, you’ll notice that this strategy reinforces place value understanding, as students are breaking the second number into its expanded form.
+As you look at the examples given, you’ll notice that this strategy reinforces place value understanding, as students are breaking apart the addend by place value.